Mission

 Planted prairies are very good for many reasons, but they are never as biologically diverse or physically complete as original prairie sod even if the remnant is small.
 Whenever possible, we encourage people to first conduct plant surveys on their land, identify any prairie remnant, and then add buffer zones around the remnant using locally collected seed or a reputable seed source.
 For some additional basic information on prairies and savannas, see our Frequently Asked Questions webpage.

 Prairie enthusiasts work with landowners, farmers, and other organizations to save these prairie and oak savanna remnants which have persisted on the land since before European settlement.
 We focus on remnants because they harbor nearly all of the components (including life-forms such a microbes and insects) that make up a prairie community.
-Our grassroots volunteers also plant and maintain native plantings.
-We share our knowledge, labor, and love of the land.
+Our grassroots volunteers also recreate habitat by establishing and maintaining native plantings.
+We share our knowledge, labor and love of the land.

 We work on our mission through chapters in Wisconsin, Minnesota, and Illinois.
 A map of our chapters can be found here.
 Do you have some basic questions about prairies and savannas?
 We have answered some on a Frequently Asked Questions webpage.